erlichg/TVML-Kodi-Addons/README.md

 - Channel10
 - and more

-Most (simple) addons should work immediately (Simply place the unzipped kodi addon under the kodiplugins folder).
+Most (simple) addons should work immediately (Simply place the unzipped kodi addon under the kodiplugins folder.
+This will require running/building from source).

 ###How it works
 The main page of the app shows a grid view of all plugins available.